TriTue2011/tutorials/README.en.md

 ## Voice Assist - Smart Fan Control

-Adjust the speed and oscillation of one or many fans across your home with simple voice prompts.
+Feeling hot?
+Just say the word, and your fan will speed up.
+This blueprint helps you precisely control the airflow to your liking.

 **Key Features:**

-- **Speed Control:** Increase, decrease, or set a specific fan speed percentage.
+- **Flexible Adjustment:** Increase/decrease speed by a specific percentage or desired level.
-- **Oscillation Control:** Toggle the fan's oscillation mode on or off.
+- **Oscillation Control:** Turn oscillation (swing) on/off with your voice.
-- **Multi-Fan Support:** Command multiple fans at once.
+- **Synchronized Control:** Command a specific fan or all fans in the house simultaneously.

 **Example Voice Commands:**

-- "Increase the kitchen fan speed."
+- "Increase the living room fan to maximum."
-- "Set the bedroom fan speed to 50%."
+- "Turn on oscillation for the bedroom fan, it's too hot."
-- "Start oscillation for the living room fan."
+- "Reduce the dining table fan speed to 30%."

 **Use Cases:**

-- Adjust fan comfort level without getting up.
+- Adjust the airflow to suit the room's temperature without leaving your bed or sofa.
-- Quickly change the airflow in a room to suit your needs.
+- Quickly turn off all fans when leaving the house.

 _Install the blueprint for the function you want to use:_